lidingxu/lidingxu.github.io/index.md

 ## About Me

-I am a postdoc of IOL group at Zuse-Institut Berlin.
+I am a postdoc researcher in IOL group at Zuse-Institut Berlin.
 I got my Ph.D. at Laboratoire d'informatique de l'École Polytechnique (LIX), where I was part of OptimiX group.

 ## Research Interests